gopher-lang/gopher/src/runtime/HACKING.md

 Objects that are allocated in unmanaged memory **must not** contain heap pointers unless the following rules are also obeyed:

-1. Any pointers from unmanaged memory to the heap must be added as explicit garbage collection roots in `runtime.markroot`.
+1. Any pointers from unmanaged memory to the heap must be garbage collection roots.
+More specifically, any pointer must either be accessible through a global variable or be added as an explicit garbage collection root in `runtime.markroot`.

 2. If the memory is reused, the heap pointers must be zero-initialized before they become visible as GC roots.
 Otherwise, the GC may